-The process varies depending on the website, but the idea is the same mostly.
+The process varies depending on the website, but the idea is mostly the same.
 You’ll be asked to provide personal information about yourself, and then you’ll need supporting documents to back up this information.
 In some cases, you may also need to provide a photo to prove that you haven’t stolen the ID that you’re using.

-Pretty much every cryptocurrency service that requires KYC will want a photo ID card.
+Pretty much every cryptocurrency service that requires KYC will want a photo of ID card.
 This can be most identification cards which feature your photo and name.
-This includes driver’s licenses, ID cards, passports and military IDs.
+This includes driver licenses, ID cards, passports and military IDs.